-We use comparative compensation data from a group of other leading companies, referred to in this CD&A as the "Comparison Group," as a point of reference in designing our compensation programs and in setting compensation levels.
+We use comparative compensation data from a group of other leading companies as a point of reference in designing our compensation programs and in setting compensation levels.
 The P&O Committee does not use this comparative data as the determinative factor in setting compensation levels but rather as a single component in its effort to verify that our compensation programs are reasonable and competitive in light of compensation levels at similarly situated companies.
-The P&O Committee also reviews our performance against the Comparison Group for purposes of making awards that are based on relative performance measures, including the long-term incentive awards granted under the Growth Performance Plan.
+The P&O Committee also reviews our performance against this group for purposes of making awards that are based on relative performance measures, including the long-term incentive awards granted under the Growth Performance Plan.

-The Comparison Group is selected to include companies of similar size and complexity to us (including our substantial international operations) and to represent both the market for executive talent in which we compete as well as our peer companies from a performance and investment perspective.
+The comparison group is selected to include companies of similar size and complexity to us (including our substantial international operations) and to represent both the market for executive talent in which we compete as well as our peer companies from a performance and investment perspective.
 It is comprised primarily of fast-moving consumer goods companies with product portfolios consisting of globally recognized brands that are similarly situated to us in terms of overall size or performance against relevant measures.
-Our 2022 revenues and market capitalization as of December 31, 2022 were at the 38th and 53rd percentiles, respectively, of the Comparison Group.

-The companies comprising the Comparison Group are approved by the P&O Committee after taking into account observations and recommendations of management and FW Cook.
+The companies comprising the comparison group are approved by the P&O Committee after taking into account observations and recommendations of management and FW Cook.